Denji-Itoh/squadspawn-handbook/Handbook/02_How to Start.md

 - The ten races of the *Aveans* live in great distrust and separation from each other.
 As alliances are seldom not at war you either join and aid your alliance or are an outcast not receiving their benefits.
 - Benefits of joining an alliance often include a safe haven in great cities, living space, food, protection and more.
 - Downsides include having to join their war and serving the monarchs and generals in command if need be.
 Often times service isn't about showing up at the front lines however, and more so making sure your city is unharmed, certain people safe, or current enemies stomped to the ground should you stumble upon them.
-- There's groups, packs and tribes of nomads out in the wild who scavenge *structures* for resources that can appear along with biomes after a storm has restructured the area.
+- There's groups, packs and tribes of nomads out in the wild, and scrappers who scavenge *structures* for resources that can appear along with biomes after a storm has restructured the area.
 - These structures can be cities, towns, buildings or just a parking lot and can appear in the middle of nowhere.
-They contain resources harvested by scavengers to be sold in safe zones or to other people in the unset areas.
+They contain resources harvested by scrappers to be sold in safe zones or to other people in the unset areas.
 - Because resources are found this way, barely any are ever harvested naturally.
 You can find fully functional guns, cars and machines out and about.
 - The technological standard of Ave varies.
 Structures can be medieval, steampunk or cyberpunk when it comes to tech available within them.
 Everything exists simultaneously in some part of the world, and your character can either wield a bow and arrow or a lightsaber.
-- Aside from scavengers you can also find bounty hunters, soldiers of an alliance, refugees from a recent town takeover, adventurers and lovers who escaped the shackles of their alliance out in the unset areas.
+- Aside from scrappers you can also find bounty hunters, soldiers of an alliance, refugees from a recent town takeover, adventurers and lovers who escaped the shackles of their alliance out in the unset areas.
 - In the unset areas of Ave you can also stumble upon hordes of monsters.
 These monsters are considered to be the other side of the coin to the Aveans themselves, and are purely out to kill them.
-As far as it is known they don't require nourishment and experience joy when killing Aveans.
+As far as known they don't require nourishment and experience joy when killing Aveans.
 Their appearance varies greatly, but they're usually made up of dark matter with glowing white eyes.
 They can be as big as a rat or have the height of  five-story building.
 They're usually kept out of safe zones by guards and high walls.
-- If you read this, text me "I've actually read the summary" in my DMs and you get Inspiration (you can re-roll a dice and take the better result if you need a re-roll).
+- There's also *clears*, animal-like beings who have no conflict with aveans and monsters.
+They simply exist in Ave, both in and outside of safe zones, and sometimes follow Aveans around.
-- Luckily for Aveans they don't stay dead when killed off.
-After somewhat between an hour and a month, a dead Avean manifests themself again near trusted people or a trusted location.
+- Aveans don't stay dead when killed off.
+After somewhat between an hour and a month, a dead Avean manifests again near trusted people or a trusted location.
 That process is agonizing, tiring and draining and leaves them behind weaker than they were before.
-It is to be absolutely avoided, but fortunately not the end.
+It is to be absolutely avoided, but fortunately doesn't mark the end of their life.
 Their society is structured around this.
-- Aveans die of old age once *the shimmer* gets hold of them.
-A white spot on their skin that quickly grows to wrap their whole body in white, weakening them until they can't move and removing their ability to manifest again after death.
+- Aveans die of old age once *the shimmer* gets a hold of them.
+A white spot on their skin that continuously grows to wrap their whole body in white, weakening them until they can't move and removing their ability to manifest again after death.
 Slowly it eats away at the host and leaves behind nothing but white ash.

 ## Character Creation - A Checklist
 No matter what level you're starting on, you have to follow several steps to create a character that suits you, after you've come up with an idea for one.
 With each of these steps come changes to note down on your character sheet.
 1. Think of a character you would love to play and create a fitting backstory for them.
-Note the basics of it down on your character sheet.
+Note the basics of them down on your character sheet.
+If you're lacking ideas, re-reading the first chapter of this handbook or talking to your GM might help you make a decision.
-2. On your first level, you have 1 Action, 1 Interaction and 1 Reaction.
+2. On your first level, you have 1 Action, 1 Bonus Action and 1 Reaction.
 See: *Combat Encounters* section in this chapter.
 3. Pick a race that suits you and write down all your abilities and values on your character sheet that the race gives you at the level you start on.
 See: *Races* chapter.
 4. Note down your base movement stats for the level you start on.
 See: *Movement* chapter.
 5. Pick your skills.
 Start with 20 points at first level, plus 2 skill points per additional level you gain, with a maximum of 4 + your current level per skill.
 You can earn additional points by adding up to a -2 modifier on a skill as well.
 See: *Skill Checks* section in this chapter.
 6. Pick a class and write down all the abilities and values it adds to your base features and abilities at the level you start on.
 See: *Classes* chapter.
-7. Get your equipment based on one of the starter packs.
+7. Get your base equipment based on one of the starter packs.
 See: *Equipment* chapter.
 8. Create a background and update your character sheet accordingly.
 See: *Backgrounds* chapter.
 9. Hand your character-sheet and backstory to your GM and listen to what they say, implementing possible feedback.

 ## Leveling Up - A Checklist
 Over the course of your journey you will reach certain milestones and accomplish goals.
 Occasionally, your GM might reward you with a level for reaching one of these points.
 If you level up, check your stats in the following order:
-1. Racial bonus features and ability scaling
+1. Racial ability scaling
 2. Class bonus features and ability and HP scaling.
 Re-Roll if you get a 1.
 3. Movement scaling
 4. Weapon scaling